edluna06/SISGER/README.md

 # SISGER

-SISGER system is the tool of both the Gerontological Center of Guayaquil, Ecuador and the user of the services offered; It facilitate the management of the processes, that with the registration, evaluation and approval of the aspirants to the activities carried out in it.
+SISGER system is the tool of both the Municipal Gerontological Center of Guayaquil, Ecuador and the user of the services offered; It facilitate the management of the processes, that with the registration, evaluation and approval of the aspirants to the activities carried out in it.

 It also keeps records and control of the physical, clinical, psychological and cognitive progress through time of each patient in the different programs and activities that are carried out in the center.